WELCOME TO THE TEXAS FRIENDS & FAMILY CALLING SUPPORT CENTER

 be able to receive refunds from these accounts.

-When funding an Offender Debit Account, you have three options:
+When funding an Offender Debit Account, you have four options:

 important This account is only used for making phone calls.
 Offenders can not use this